 Ativan is primarily used to treat anxiety as well as insomnia which results from anxiety.
 It is most commonly used for generalised anxiety disorder (GAD), periods of crisis, or panic attacks.
 GAD is characterised by the inability to stop worrying about lots of different things.
 They are usually worries that most people would not think about continuously, and they can bring on a sense of dread or you may feel like something awful is going to happen.
 Panic attacks can arise as a result of anxiety and they are characterised by an intense and overwhelming fear, with many people believing that they cannot breathe.
 Lorazepam 2 mg is used for anxiety and panic attack symptoms, and it can also be used to treat seizures, however this is usually in a hospital setting and administered by injection.
 It is also used as a pre-med before surgery to help people relax, but again this is only in a hospital setting.

-Ativan, known commonly as lorazepam in the UK, is a benzodiazepine which has a similar mechanism of action as Valium or Xanax.
+Ativan, known commonly as lorazepam in the EU, is a benzodiazepine which has a similar mechanism of action as Valium or Xanax.
 Like other benzodiazepines, the medication targets benzodiazepine receptors which in turn increase the production and secretion of gamma amino-butyric acid (GABA).
 GABA is a central nervous system depressant which means it reduces excitatory signals in the brain, causing sedation.
 Specifically, the increase in GABA alters the neuronal membranes in the brain, by increasing how frequently the chloride ion channels open and by binding to voltage-dependent sodium channels.
 This reduces the electrical signals in the brain, which leads to sedation, relaxation, as well as reducing the surge of electrical activity that causes seizures.